Sensible regulation of traffic is another major concern of the Company, particularly in respect of the unauthorised use of the private roads.

 Residents can use their BCER Vehicle Permits.
 Those without permits can apply for a BCER Vehicle Permit by returning the application form with the relevant payment (£20 per permit) and supporting documentation.

-Residents not wishing to purchase a Vehicle Permit, or not entitled to have a Vehicle Permit, may be entitled to apply for a BCER Gate Permit.
+Residents not wishing to purchase a Vehicle Permit, or not entitled to have a Vehicle Permit, may be entitled to apply for a BCER Gate Pass.
 These are issued free of charge, but do not confer the right to park on the estate roads, and are available by returning the application form with the supporting documentation.

 The gates are open as follows: